RED WOLF

 FACTS & PHYSICAL DESCRIPTION

 The American red wolf (Canis rufus) is one of the two wolf species in North America.
 Red wolves weigh roughly 45-80 pounds and are approximately 4 feet long.
-Their diet comprises primarily white-tailed deer, rabbits, and other small rodents.
+Their diet comprises primarily white-tailed deer, small rodents such as rabbits, nutria; and have also been known to consume insects and berries.

 THREATS & CONSERVATION

 Red wolves suffer hazards, particularly prior to their federal protection These major threats include habitat loss, illegal poaching, and vehicle strikes.
-Red wolves released to Alligator River National Wildlife Refuge in North Carolina are legally protected in that designated location and many zoos and wildlife/wolf conservation communities are taking part in supporting the conservation of the red wolf through SSP.
+Red wolves released to Alligator River National Wildlife Refuge in North Carolina are legally protected in that designated location and many zoos and wildlife/wolf conservation communities are taking part in supporting the conservation of the red wolf through the Species Survival Plan.

 OUR WORK